What is a Detailed KPI Variance Report?

 Purpose of Detailed KPI Variance Reports

-Companies and organizations use Detailed KPI Variance Reports to see all key performance metrics on a single report.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its control and speed up top level analysis as well as reduce the chances that managers miss information because they have to navigate too many reports and dashboards to get a good picture of performance.
+Companies and organizations use Detailed KPI Variance Reports to see all key performance metrics in a single report.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its control, and speed up top-level analysis, as well as, reduce the chances that managers miss information because they have to navigate through too many reports and dashboards to get a good picture of performance.